RedPitaya/RedPitaya/doc/quickStart/troubleshooting/troubleshooting.rst

     For full preformence the wired connection is preffered.

 *********************************
-Rassbary Pi Wi-Fi is not detected
+Raspberry Pi Wi-Fi is not detected
 *********************************

-    In some circumstances a Rassbary Pi Wi-Fi is not detected by Red Pitaya.
+    In some circumstances a Raspberry Pi Wi-Fi is not detected by Red Pitaya.
 To mitigate, detatch the power cable from Red Pitaya and wait for about a minute before powering up the Red Pitaya again.
-    On the next boot the Rassbary Pi Wi-Fi should be detected normally.
+    On the next boot the Raspberry Pi Wi-Fi should be detected normally.

 ###
 FAQ